wentaoli-92/wentaoli-92.github.io/index.md

 ## Biography

-Dr. Wentao Li is currently a Postdoc Researcher under the supervision of A/Prof. [Lu Qin](https://www.uts.edu.au/staff/lu.qin), at University of Technology Sydney (UTS).
+Dr. Wentao Li is currently a Postdoc Researcher under the supervision of Prof. [Wei Wang](https://cse.hkust.edu.hk/~weiwcs/), at The Hong Kong University of Science and Technology (Guangzhou) since 2023.
+Prior to this, He was a Postdoc Researcher under the supervision of Prof. [Lu Qin](https://www.uts.edu.au/staff/lu.qin), at University of Technology Sydney (UTS) from 2020 to 2022.
 He completed his Ph.D. study at UTS in 2021, advised by A/Prof. [Lu Qin](https://www.uts.edu.au/staff/lu.qin), Prof. [Ying Zhang](https://www.uts.edu.au/staff/ying.zhang), and Dr. [Miao Qiao](https://unidirectory.auckland.ac.nz/profile/miao-qiao).
 He obtained his master's degree from Chongqing University in 2016 and his bachelor's degree from Nanchang Hangkong University in 2013.

 ## Research Interests